torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 ## We Use Docker (OCI) Containers

-The standardized [Open Container Initiative (OCI)](https://opencontainers.org/) Containers allows Torrust possibility of reliable and cross-platform distribution and deployment of our Software.
+The standardized [Open Container Initiative (OCI)](https://opencontainers.org/) allows Torrust the possibility of reliable and cross-platform distribution and deployment of our Software.

-This allows in turn allows for administrators who may be interested in our software to to quickly and easily test-out our software and see if it suits their needs.
+This allows for administrators who may be interested in our software to quickly and easily test-out our software and see if it suits their needs.
 It also allows administrators to more easily deploy our software, as most of the web-hosting systems have great support for OCI Containers.

 In addition, our End-to-End testing infrastructure is made easier by using a [docker-compose](https://docs.docker.com/compose/) configuration, that is taking advantage of our docker containers.